 This long road to job market recovery will also be uneven across industries and regions of the country.
-Healthcare has been a stalwart creator of jobs even during the recession, thanks to a powerful demographic tailwind in the aging population and to steady funding from the government.
-Manufacturing employment, which was hit exceptionally hard during the recession, is picking up; vehicle, metal and machinery manufacturers in particular cut production and jobs well below levels consistent with even the currently depressed demand.^{xii}
+Healthcare and, to a lesser extent, educational services have been stalwart creators of jobs even during the recession, thanks to a powerful demographic tailwind in the aging population and to steady funding from the government.

+Manufacturing employment, which was hit exceptionally hard during the recession, is picking up; vehicle, metal and machinery manufacturers in particular cut production and jobs well below levels consistent with even currently depressed demand.
+The recent increase in employment at temporary supply firms is due in significant part to demand for these workers from busier manufacturers.

-Job growth in warehousing, distribution and logistics is expected to resume soon, driven by increased manufacturing activity and global trade.
+Job growth in warehousing, distribution and logistics is expected to resume soon, driven by increased manufacturing and global trade.
 Export and import volumes have rebounded in recent months with improving global economic conditions.
-Global trade should continue to increase steadily.
+Global trade should increase steadily and be a long-term source of job growth.